CVE-2020-15393 Overview

 Immediate Actions Required

-- Restrict physical access to USB ports on critical systems to limit attack surface
+- Restrict physical and logical access to USB ports on servers and sensitive endpoints.

 Patch Information